StimulCross/nestjs-lru-cache/README.md

 export class AppModule {}
 ```

-`registerAsync` method allow you to use one of the following options factories: `useFactory`, `useClass`, or `useExisting`.
-If you need dynamically generate cache options, for example, using your `ConfigService`, you can do this using `useFactory` like this:
+`registerAsync` method allows you to use one of the following options factories: `useFactory`, `useClass`, or `useExisting`.
+If you need to dynamically generate cache options, for example, using your `ConfigService`, you can do it using `useFactory` function like this:

 ```ts
 import { Module } from '@nestjs/common';